-NAPA recently conducted an online interview with Brandon Meyer, NAPA’s 2019 Volunteer of the Year Awardee for the November 2019 issue of NAPA Notes:
+NAPA recently conducted an online interview with Brandon Meyer, the designer of the new NAPA website, and NAPA’s 2019 Volunteer of the Year Awardee for the November 2019 issue of NAPA Notes:

 How did you get your start in anthropology?

 So I started out as a multimedia design major in college before transferring to anthropology and I only really learned about anthropology while researching for my personal blog at the time, projectdesignportfolio.com.
 I created that blog to dive deeper into design theory, research, and practice then I really felt I was getting at design school.
 That led up to my realization that what I really wanted to do was practice-based design research and eventually resulted in my decision to change my major to anthropology in order to gain a solid research background from the start.

 Even so, I maintained my interest in design and continued to take as many design classes and job opportunities as I could throughout my studies as an anthropology major.
 So I guess it’s no small wonder how I came about to build the new NAPA website!